Redmart/slate/source/index.html.md

 ## Scopes

 To call any endpoint of this API, your access token needs to have access to the scope that this specific endpoint requires.
 As a best practice, you should *always* only request the smallest possible set of scopes for your application to work.
-This ensures the smallest possible impact in case anything goes wrong.
+This ensures the smallest possible impact in case anything goes wrong (see also [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)).

 | Scope                | Scope Description |
 | -------------------- | ----------------- |